mapbox/tilesets-cli/README.md

 ### publish-changesets

-Publishes changesets for an incrementally updatable tileset.
+Publishes changesets for a tileset that supports incremental updates.
 This command only supports tilesets created with the [Mapbox Tiling Service](https://docs.mapbox.com/mapbox-tiling-service/overview/).

 ```shell
 tilesets publish-changesets <tileset_id> --changeset /path/to/changeset.json